syncmylife/home-k8s-cluster/cluster.md

 ```console
 ipconfig /flushdns
 ```
-* try cuser@amber:~$ dig <example.cloud> .. if the response contains the public IP then then DNS is not set to the router(or the static rules are not working)
+* try cuser@amber:~$ dig <example.cloud> .. if the response contains the public IP then DNS is not set to the router(or the static rules are not working)

 * verifying that DNS is working correctly within your Kubernetes platform: https://help.hcl-software.com/connections/v6/admin/install/cp_prereq_kubernetes_dns.html

 ## Configure DNS with systemd-resolved
 * https://kubernetes.io/docs/tasks/administer-cluster/dns-debugging-resolution/
-* we want to set our router as a dns so that we can use static entries in out router for example for git.<example.cloud>
+* we want to set our router as a DNS so that we can use static entries in out router for example for git.<example.cloud>
 * check if resolv.conf is a symlink to /run/systemd/resolve/stub-resolv.conf:
 ```console
 cuser@amber:~$ ls -l /etc/resolv.conf